 Recognizing the dynamic nature of the SAF market, the SABA Framework takes a flexible but rigorous approach to defining high integrity SAF.
 It establishes a set of "SABA Eligible" requirements to ensure that any SAF meeting these requirements represents real and significant environmental benefits relative to fossil-based jet fuel, with carbon reductions that can count towards members' Science Based Targets.
-At the same time, where appropriate, the Framework describes additional provisions that qualify a fuel as "SABA Preferred," which means the fuel provider has taken additional steps to mitigate risks of Indirect Land Use Change (ILUC) and displacement effects.
-All provisions contained in this document should be considered "SABA Eligible" requirements except those clearly marked under the heading "SABA Preferred."
+At the same time, where appropriate, the Framework describes additional provisions that qualify a fuel as "SABA Advanced," which requires additional criteria to mitigate risks of Indirect Land Use Change (ILUC) and displacement effects.
+All provisions contained in this document should be considered "SABA Eligible" requirements except those clearly marked under the heading "SABA Advanced."

-This distinction between SABA Eligible and SABA Preferred is operationalized in SABA collective procurement processes by requiring that all fuel considered for purchase meet the SABA Eligible requirements.
-A further evaluation checks if the fuels satisfy the SABA Preferred provisions.
+We anticipate operationalizing this distinction between SABA Eligible and SABA Advanced in future SABA collective procurement processes by requiring that all fuel considered for purchase meet the SABA Eligible requirements.
+A further evaluation would check if the fuels satisfy the SABA Advanced provisions.